Two seated men talking in restaurant setting image

 • The phrase: “Boutique financial planning firm”

-• Why it needs improvement: The word “boutique” does signify that the firm works with a specific group of people, but the statement does not explain who is in that group.
-Each investor has unique levels of risk tolerance and each will have different financial goals based on their life stage or unique situation.
-Being specific when describing the types of investors you specialize in working with will help prospective clients determine if your firm is right for their unique needs.
+• Why it needs improvement: While the word “boutique” signifies that the firm works with a specific group of people, the statement doesn’t explain who is in that group.
+Each investor has different risk tolerances and financial goals based on their life stage or unique situation.
+Being specific when describing the types of investors you specialize in working with will help prospective clients determine if your firm is right for their individual needs.

 • The phrase: “Financial strategies”

-• Why it needs improvement: The term “financial strategies” is a bit vague.
-If the firm has any particular specializations, such as wealth preservation or intergenerational planning, an investor wouldn’t know from this statement alone.
+• Why it needs improvement: The term “financial strategies” is vague.
+If the firm has any particular specializations, such as wealth preservation or intergenerational planning, an investor wouldn’t be able to tell from this statement alone.

 Today’s investors are seeking more personalized financial guidance from advisors with experience in strategies that support their investing values and goals.
-While you want to avoid using industry jargon, you do want to ensure your areas of expertise are clearly communicated in your value proposition and you standout more as a specialist, then a generalist.
+While you want to avoid using industry jargon, you do want to ensure your areas of expertise are clearly communicated in your value proposition and that you stand out more as a specialist than a generalist.

-• Why it needs improvement: We understand that helping clients achieve financial success to help pay for their life’s goals and aspirations is key for success.
-A more effective statement would include the methods by which the firm can help investors achieve and realize those aspirations.
+• Why it needs improvement: We understand that helping clients pursue financial success is key for success.
+A more effective statement would include the methods by which the firm can help investors pursue and realize those aspirations.

 By addressing these changes, we can build on the existing value proposition to create one that provides a deeper level of understanding and inspires more confidence in the firm: